-I get through my days cooking up a storm.
-Cooking like a maniac in fact because all food I eat for the next 30 days has to be grain free, sugar free, dairy free, soy free, potato free, corn free....well you get the picture.
-I am a total foodie and needless to say, I want to love the food I'm eating so I'm going to as much trouble as I can be bothered with each day to jazz up my simple wholefood diet.
+This is one of my fave recipes that I came up with while I was on the Whole30 diet (which is basically just real whole foods for 30 days) So it complies with the rules of being grain free, sugar free, dairy free, soy free, potato free, corn free....and it's also a great recipe for people with allergies and intolerances or sticking to lower carb type meals.
+I am a total foodie and needless to say, I want to love the food I'm eating so I go to as much trouble as I can to jazz up a simple wholefood diet.

 Ingredients (serves 2 hungry people)

 1 large chicken breast or 2-3 chicken thighs

 1 large brown onion

 1 green zucchini, 1 carrot, 1 yellow zucchini or just use 3 green zucchini

 2 bacon rashers a handful of flat leaf parsley

 1/2 a large head of cauliflower or a whole small head

 5 cups of vegetable or chicken stock/broth (you could use water here but the broth makes it I think!)

 1/2 cup of coconut milk or cream (or preferred milk)